-Not Compatible With Older Drivers
+Not Compatible with Older Drivers

 Tech operating skills?
 Not everyone's cup of tea.
-Older drivers, in particular, have found screens extremely overwhelming to operate-a development worsened by the fact that automakers displays operate differently.
+Older drivers, in particular, have found screens extremely overwhelming to operate, a development worsened by the fact that digitised car displays operate differently.

-An article published by AARO highlights the struggle seniors face in juggling between menu interfaces and how they prefer the straightforwardness of buttons.
+A report suggests that seniors find infotainment systems distracting, struggle with menu interfaces, and prefer straightforward buttons.
 Even younger drivers sometimes get frustrated when these displays don't work as smoothly as their digital smart devices.